top of page

 Patients voting from their hospital bed at Lenox Hill Hospital via Patient Voting partner organization Northwell Health Voting.
 Shared with patient permission.

 "Doctors today don’t necessarily have to be stacking gurneys in the streets, but we do have to recognize that the health of the community is part of our medical mission.
 Civic engagement is integral to that.
-When our patients ask what they can do to improve their health, in addition to sunscreen, exercise and five servings of fruits and vegetables, we should advise voting.
+When our patients ask what they can do to improve their health, in addition to sunscreen, exercise, and five servings of fruits and vegetables, we should advise voting.

 This is one prescription that doesn’t require prior authorization from the insurance company."